Posted by votive on Gearslutz about the new DeepMind sysex patches.

 Reason and Kontakt users: Deep Mining will be available as as a sample based soundbank for these platforms shortly.
 Design currently in process.
 Will come with many more patches.

-13: Don Solaris Soundbank
+The Don Solaris JV series Soundbank

 Important info regarding all orders.
 You will be getting a digital download.
 We process all orders manually.
 Please allow for up to 12 hours of delivery.
 You do not need to remind us manually as we recieve email about all orders.
 Sit tight, your sounds will arrive.